mantidproject/mantid/docs/source/tutorials/python_in_mantid/algorithms_and_workspaces/01_running_algorithms.rst

 A Simple Example
 ================

 The simplest exercise is to load a data file.
-This is done using the :ref:`Load` function, i.e.
+This is done using the :ref:`algm-Load` function, i.e.

 .. code-block:: python